-During a down in which there is a free kick or scrimmage kick, blocking below the waist by any player is illegal except against a ball carrier.
+During a down in which there is a free kick or scrimmage kick, blocking below the waist by any player is illegal except against a ball carrier or simulated ball carrier.

-d.
-After change of team possession:

-After any change of team possession, blocking below the waist by any player is illegal except against a ball carrier.
+- d.
+After change of team possession: - After any change of team possession, blocking below the waist by any player is illegal except against a ball carrier or simulated ball carrier. - e.

-e.
 Clipping.
 No player may violate Rule 9-1-5 (Clipping).